 A keto coquito recipe for lovers of this coconut rum cocktail.
-Coquito originates from Puerto Rico and is a perfect drink for the holidays.
+Coquito originates from Puerto Rico and is a perfect drink for Christmas.

 Although there may be some versions of Coquito that use egg yolk making it a coconut nog, the traditional recipe of coquito does not.
 This creamy festive drink has coconut cream, coconut milk, keto condensed milk and rum in it.
-Subtle flavours of cinnamon, vanilla and nutmeg make this a delicious rum drink.
+Subtle flavours of cinnamon, vanilla and nutmeg are added to make this a delicious coconut flavoured rum drink.

 If you want to learn more about coquito, this is a great start.
-I love the description of “eggnog’s better tasting sassy cousin”! https://thenoshery.com/coquito-puerto-rican-coconut-nog/
+I love the description of “eggnog’s better tasting sassy cousin”!
+Check out this website for more. https://thenoshery.com/coquito-puerto-rican-coconut-nog/